Mount Frankland Mostly Trad climbing52 routes in crag

 First time here?theCrag.com is a free guide for rock climbing areas all over the world, collaboratively edited by keen rock climbers, boulderers and other nice folks.You can log all your routes, connect and chat with other climbers and much more...» go exploring, » learn more or » ask us a question

-Mt Franklin is a massive granite dome that rises to 433m above the surrounding Karri Forest.
+Mt Frankland is a massive granite dome that rises to 433m above sea level, sticking up above the surrounding Karri Forest.

-The area also boast some endangered fauna and flora and care must be taken to not damage any of the flora that inhabit Mt Franklin.
+The area boasts some endangered fauna and flora and care must be taken to not damage any of the flora that inhabit Mt Frankland.
 Removal of plants could result in climbing restrictions.

 10 minutes from car park.

 Where to stay

 Camping is allowed only at Fernhook Falls, some 20 minute drive away.
 Some cottage style accommodation now exists to the south to the crag, use google maps to find.